fw1nick/BACKLASh/README.md

 # BACKLASh
-Bro elAstiCsearch Kibana LogstAsh Suricata
+Bro elAstiCsearch Kibana LogstAsh Suricata Stack for NSM opertations.

-This will help keep configuration files easy and scriptable.
+This is a work in progress.